darkpills/blackserial/README.md

 * **481 gadget chains** generated with default options and all possible formatters
 * **9 supported serializers**: PHPGGC (PHP), YSOSerial (Java), Marshalsec (Java), Sploits (Java), Fastjson (Java), YSOSerial\.Net (C# .Net), Pickle (Python), Ruby (GitHubSecurityLab/ruby-unsafe-deserialization), Deser-Node (NodeJS)
-* **Out of band execution detection first** with DNS callback to `<chain_id>.<interact_domain>`, like `oj-detection-ruby-3.3.ctj7qmhpf81f7c6r97s0js9ea8i9xkjwp.oast.online`
+* **Out of band execution detection** with DNS callback formatted like `<chain_id>.<interact_domain>`, example: `oj-detection-ruby-3.3.ctj7qmhpf81f7c6r97s0js9ea8i9xkjwp.oast.online`
 * **Fuzz JSON, XML or YAML** by generating payloads by formats for any language: `-f [xml|json|yaml]`
 * **6 output encodings**: Binary, Base64 `-b`, URL `-u`, Base64 URL safe `-ub`, Hex string `-x`, JSON string `-j`, and any combination like `-b -u`
-* Isolates unsafe gadgets with `--unsafe` option: DoS and file deletion
+* DoS and file deletion gadgets with `--unsafe` option (default false)
-* Can generates all payloads in 1 file and remove line feed `\n` of non binary chains (json, yaml, xml) when put in 1 file
 * Can generate 1 file by payload with `-o1` in the format `<chain_name>.txt`.
 Usefull when you have non binary gadget chains like json, yaml, xml
 * Can generates 1 gadget chain only by its name
 * Phar output support with optional JPEG polyglot

-Note: a similar project exists but for ysoserial only and do not work for all payloads: https://github.com/aludermin/ysoserial-wrapper
+A similar project exists but for ysoserial only and do not work for all payloads: https://github.com/aludermin/ysoserial-wrapper

-Note2: Burp extension [Freddy](https://portswigger.net/bappstore/ae1cce0c6d6c47528b4af35faebc3ab3) does a similar job for fuzzing XML, JSON or YAML input.
-Blackserial implements more payloads but contrary to Freddy does not implement ping time-based or error-based detection.

 ## Basic usage